freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 Our *publish[A]* function checks that we have spare capacity before attempting to publish to the queue.
 If we didn't have this check, we could end up suspending the fiber trying to publish which we don't want in this case.

-If you're not familiar with the {% highlight scala %} fa *> fb {% endhighlight %} operator it's essentially the the same thing as writing
+If you're not familiar with the {% highlight scala %} fa *> fb {% endhighlight %} operator it's essentially the same thing as writing

 {% highlight scala %}